Pathfinder (2007 film): Box office

-Pathfinder opened theatrically in the United States on 13 April 2007, in sixth place on its opening weekend and had some big competition at the box office with 300, Blades of Glory, and Disturbia amongst others, and although Pathfinder earned over $5 million in its opening weekend at the box office, this quickly tailed off.
+Pathfinder opened theatrically in the United States on April 13, 2007, in sixth place on its opening weekend and had some big competition at the box office with 300, Blades of Glory, and Disturbia amongst others, and although Pathfinder earned over $5 million in its opening weekend at the box office, this quickly tailed off.
 Overall, worldwide the film earned just over $30 million at the box office, failing to recoup its $45 million budget, though it eventually made back its money through DVD sales.

-Home video releases
+Home media

-The DVD of the film was released 31 July 2007.
+The film was released on DVD on July 31, 2007, and on Blu-ray on November 20, 2007.
 Nearly a million and a half DVDs of the film were sold in the United States, for an estimated $22,083,551 from the DVD sales.
-The film was released on Blu-ray on 20 November 2007.

 Graphic novel

 The film was also adapted into a graphic novel by Dark Horse Comics.
 The graphic novel was built around dialogue written by the film screenwriter Laeta Kalogridis and with art by comic book artist Christopher Shy.
 It was subsequently published by Dark Horse Comics at the same time as the film.
 From the beginning the graphic novel had a symbiotic relationship with the film.
 Film director Marcus Nispel, also a graphic novelist, decided to adapt the screenplay into a comic book format to appeal to his target audience more and help get a fan base to get his film made.
 However, his film got the green light before the graphic novel could be completed.